sanjaytank/STPOC/README.md

 Master Update 6
 Master Update 8
 Update from Rahul 1
-Update 4.2 from Sanjay in F1
-Dev Update 1
+Update 4.2 from Rahul Added comment for DEMO Android Sanjay in F1 Dev Update 1
 Update 4.2 in DEV
 Dev Update 2